 Lisa Van Alstyne

-Lisa is a Fish & Wildlife Administrator for the U.S. Fish and Wildlife Service, Wildlife & Sport Fish Restoration Program (WSFR).
-She is WSFR’s Policy Team Lead stationed out of Headquarters in Virginia.
+Lisa is currently a Policy Analyst with the U.S. Fish and Wildlife Service, Wildlife & Sport Fish Restoration Program (WSFR).
 WSFR administers policy and program implementation for Federal financial assistance awards totaling over $1.3 billion annually.

 Lisa spent most of her life in Upstate New York, growing up in a small community on the banks of the Hudson River.
 She has an A.S. from Hudson Valley Community College in Environmental Science and a B.S. in Environmental Affairs from the College of St. Rose.
 Prior to joining the USFWS, she worked for the New York State Environmental Facilities Corp. and the New York State Department of Health.
-In these capacities she managed programs to deliver education, conservation funding and support, and public health initiatives, working with government agencies on all levels, from small municipalities to Federal; industry associations; businesses; special interest groups; outdoor recreation enthusiasts; and the public, Lisa developed relationships, partnerships, and communities of practice to support the various efforts she was engaged with.
+In these capacities she managed programs to deliver education, conservation funding and support, and public health initiatives.
+Working with government agencies on all levels (from small municipalities to Federal agencies), industry associations, businesses, special interest groups, outdoor recreation enthusiasts, and the public, Lisa developed relationships, partnerships, and communities of practice to support the various efforts she was engaged with.
 While working for the Service, Lisa continued to apply these practices by working collaboratively in engaging with multiple internal and external partners in developing and managing policy for the many financial assistance programs that WSFR administers.

-Lisa has organized multiple events over the years to get her co-workers and the local community involved in activities focused on environmental health.
+Lisa has organized events over the years to encourage her co-workers and the local community to be involved in activities focused on environmental health.
 (Favorite holiday – Earth Day!)
-She is a proud to be a member of the Service’s Barrier Analysis Team for three years, and as a member of the Mentoring Advisory Working Group, striving to improve diversity and inclusion in the Service’s workforce and culture.
+She is proud to have served as a member of the Service’s Barrier Analysis Team for three years, and as a member of the Mentoring Advisory Working Group, striving to improve diversity, inclusion, relationship, career support, and acceptance in the Service’s workforce and culture.